dcdpr/did-btcr2/mdbook/src/intro.md

+# Abstract

-`did:btcr2` is a censorship-resistant Decentralized Identifier (DID) method using the Bitcoin blockchain as a Verifiable Data Registry to announce changes to the DID document.
+did:btcr2 is a censorship-resistant Decentralized Identifier (DID) method using the Bitcoin blockchain as a Verifiable Data Registry to announce changes to the DID document.
 It supports zero-cost off-chain DID creation; aggregated updates for scalable on-chain update costs; long-term identifiers that can support frequent updates; private communication of the DID document; private